panagot/MonkeDeals/src/api/README.md

-# DEXGroup API Documentation
+# MonkeDeals API Documentation

 ## Overview
-The DEXGroup API provides RESTful endpoints for external applications to integrate with the DEXGroup platform.
+The MonkeDeals API provides RESTful endpoints for external applications to integrate with the MonkeDeals platform.
 This API enables third-party developers to access deal data, user information, and platform functionality.

 ## Base URL
 ```